Create an online event schedule in 5 easy steps

-This tutorial uses a cupcake workshop with a waiting list functionality as an example of how to set up an online event schedule.
-You can adapt these instructions to suit your particular needs.
+This tutorial uses a cupcake workshop with a waiting list function as an example of how to set up an online event schedule.
+This type of schedule is known as a Capacity schedule and you can adapt these instructions to suit your particular needs.
 If, for instance, you intend to have people sign up for a sporting event or you want to organize a party, these guidelines apply as well.
-This type of schedule known as a capacity schedule, which is mostly used to schedule group events.

 Signing up for a single event

-In this example, you can create an online registration system for a single event aimed at a group of people.
+In this example, you can create an online event schedule for a single event aimed at a group of people.

 This tutorial demonstrates the following customizations: